 So, you have finally finished writing your book.
 You’ve edited it, given copies to friends and family, and received reviews.
 They were mostly favorable, and it seems that you are ready for book printing and publishing.
 You are thinking about trying the self-publishing route, but you have no idea how to submit your work, how it should be formatted, and what it should look like.
 Follow these tips to set up your file properly for book printing.

-There are several considerations regarding self-publishing that you should pay attention to before starting the book printing process.
+There are several considerations regarding self-publishing that you should pay attention to set up your file for book printing process.
 Anyone can make a simple PDF today, but if you intend on publishing under a self-publishing platform or ordering a real life print of your book, a different set of considerations apply.
 You will have to pay attention to formatting, fonts, special interactivity in your book, HTML5, the cover images, page sizes, ISBN numbers, and much more to set up your file properly.

 Most of the self-publishing services available publish their own guidelines.
 This is their chance of informing you about how to format your file so that it will be compatible with their printing press.
 The guidelines usually include formatting, fonts, page sizes, and the exact format of submission (PDF, ePUB, MOBI, and others).
 You can also contact these companies by email or phone and ask them for clarification or help.
 So, make sure you find and read the guidelines posted on their websites.